BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 will print "My ImGui Window" since "Label" is an element our new object.

-> If printing of an objects element throws an error it might be missing, if that happens, check with a dump if its on your object!
+> If printing an object element ever throws an error it might be missing, if that happens, check with a dump if its even on your object!
 {.is-danger}

-## **4\.
+## **2.2\.
 What can it do?**

 To explore its capabilities, let's revisit our ExtIdeHelpers.lua file.